andykofman/A-2-D-Capacitance-Solver-using-Finite-Difference-Method-with-GUI/documentation.md

-# Comprehensive Documentation for 2D Capacitance Solver Project
+# Comprehensive Documentation for A 2-D Capacitance Solver Using Finite Difference Method and with a GUI Project

 ## Overview